outscale/packer-plugin-outscale/.web-docs/components/builder/bsusurrogate/README.md

   - `snapshot_id` (string) - The ID of the snapshot

-  - `virtual_name` (string) - The virtual device name.
-See the documentation on [Block Device Mapping](https://docs.outscale.com/en/userguide/Defining-Block-Device-Mappings.html) for more information.

   - `volume_size` (number) - The size of the volume, in GiB.
 Required if not specifying a `snapshot_id`

   - `volume_type` (string) - The volume type. `gp2` for General Purpose (SSD) volumes, `io1` for Provisioned IOPS (SSD) volumes, and `standard` for Magnetic volumes